What does a pain psychologist do?

 Sometimes as early as the first session, and through subsequent appointments, you will learn about pain, the nervous system, and how pain management strategies work.

-You will learn new skills to add to your skillset for managing pain in our daily life.
+You will learn new skills for managing pain in our daily life.

 You will develop goals about pain and managing that are important to you.
-That way you can together monitor your progress and revise the pan as needed to reach your goals.
+That way you can together monitor your progress and revise the pain as needed to reach your goals.

 Websites for everyone about pain management: